 Through your coursework, you will learn how to

-- Manage costs and mitigate risks
+- Create a plan that reduces costs and mitigates risks

 - Evaluate investments using industry software